-You should expect contact from an appraiser within a few weeks of filing the appeal.
-The appraiser will review the available information and determine whether changes to the assessed values are warranted.
+You should expect contact from our office within a few weeks of filing the appeal.
+Later an appraiser will review the available information and determine whether changes to the assessed values are warranted.
 If the appraiser and the appellant are able to agree on the assessed value, the new value will be submitted to the BER for acceptance.